deepsense-ai/seahorse/docs/operations/vector_indexer.md

 <tr>
 <td><code>max categories</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
 <td>Threshold for the number of values a categorical feature can take.
-If a feature is found to have > maxCategories values, then it is declared continuous.
-Must be >= 2.</td>
+If a feature is found to have > maxCategories values, then it is declared continuous.</td>
 </tr>

 <tr>